ccipd/MRQy/README.md

 # MRQy

-MRQy tool is a new version of the HistoQC for the quality control of computed tomography (CT) and magnetic resonance imaging (MRI) modalities.
+MRQy tool is a new quality assessment and evaluation tool for magnetic resonance imaging (MRI) data.

 ## Description

-This tool takes some CT or MRI slices with (_.dcm_, _.nii_, _.ima_ or _.mha_) file format as the input.
-Then uses two Python scripts (_QC.py_ and _QCF.py_) to generate some criteria for the quality assessment.
-Finally, the calculated measures which are saved in a  _.tsv_ file and  also the _.png_ thumbnail of input images are fed to the bunch of _.js_ scripts to create the user interface (_index.html_) output.
+This tool takes MRI datasets in the file formats (_.dcm_, _.nii_, _.ima_ or _.mha_) as the input.
+Two Python scripts (_QC.py_ and _QCF.py_) are used to generate several tag and noise/information measurements for quality assessment.
+These scripts save the calculated measures in a  _.tsv_ file as well generate _.png_ thumbnails for all images in a subject volume.
+These are then fed to the bunch of _.js_ scripts to create the user interface (_index.html_) output.
 The schematic framework of the tool is as follows: